 Many people believe that The Championships, Wimbledon is the top tournament in all of tennis.
 Played on grass courts, it takes place every June and July in London, England.
 With all the prestige a player gains from taking home the trophy, the payday might be a shocker to some.

-How much prize money goes to singles winners at Wimbledon in 2020?
-Based on current estimations, the Ladies’ and Gentleman’s winners will win £2.5 million each.
+How much prize money goes to singles winners at Wimbledon in 2021?
+The Ladies’ and Gentleman’s winners will win £2.39 million each.
 Since 2007, Wimbledon has awarded equal prize money for both genders across all tournaments.
 The total prize money has gone up each year by at least some percentage since 1987.

 Wimbledon – Total Prize Money